1956 David Klein TWA Poster

 GUEST: Oh, my goodness.

-APPRIASER: And not only was the company very fond of this poster, but this poster is also in the permanent collection of the Museum of Modern Art in New York, the MOMA.
+APPRAISER: And not only was the company very fond of this poster, but this poster is also in the permanent collection of the Museum of Modern Art in New York-- MOMA.

-APPRAISER: So really the poster has a lot of fans, both corporate and institutional.
+APPRAISER: So really, the poster has a lot of fans.
 So it was a gift, and I don't want to cause a rift between you and your friend.

 GUEST: You couldn't.

 APPRAISER: But at auction, I would estimate this piece between $2,500 and $3,500.